gglukmann/wp-trigger-bitbucket/README.md

 - Add to WordPress and activate
 - Go to Settings -> General and scroll to bottom
-- Add repository owner name, password, repository name and branch (can be empty, 'master' is default)
+- Add Bitbucket username, password and repository name